 Japan Trilateral Forum, Brussels, encourages the development of the Japan-Europe relationship.
 Japan and Europe share a commitment to democratic values, economic stability and a rules-based global order.
-Over the last few years, Japan-Europe cooperation has made many in-roads, including at the 21st Japan-EU summit where the two sides agreed to expand security cooperation and enhance economic relations.
-But as Japan and Europe adjust to changing strategic and economic global realities, the scope for cooperation between the two-sides broadens.
+Over the last few years, Japan-Europe cooperation has made many in-roads, including at the 24th Japan-EU Summit where the two sides confirmed, in principle, the Japan-EU EPA and SPA.
+As Japan and Europe adjust to changing strategic and economic global realities, the scope for cooperation between the two-sides broadens.
 In a world of increasing multi-polarity and diminishing resources, where the future of the global order is far from certain, Japan Trilateral Forum, Brussels, brings together policy makers, intellectuals, journalists, and business leaders from Japan, Europe, and the United States to build networks and discuss an ambitious agenda for cooperation.

 Edited Volume 2017